mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-connect/Test_Confidential_Settings_Secrets.md

 **Step 1**

 1. Ensure that the Jira plugin is not configured with any instance.
+2. Navigate to system console.
-2. Navigate to the Jira plugin configuration.
+3. Navigate to the Jira plugin configuration.

 **Expected**